Azure-Samples/azure-digital-twins-getting-started/models/advanced-home-example/readme.md

 ## Semantic Types

-In the `Sensor` model, both the Humidity property and Temperature telemetry are semantic type (from basic double).
+In the `Sensor` model, both the Humidity and Temperature properties are semantic type (from basic double).

 ![Screenshot of semantic types DTDL example](../../images/adv-home-semantic.png)